sez11a/liferay-docs-commerce/user/articles/100-storefront/02-category-detail-page.markdown

 default with a custom page for any categories on which you want to lavish more attention.

-Once your categories have pages, the Category Navigation widget can be used to help buyers easily find the products they want.
+Once your categories have pages, the *Commerce Categories Navigation* widget can be used to help buyers easily find the products they want.

 ## Creating a Default Category Page [](id=creating-a-default-category-page)